 (Lambda Chi Alpha’s house was then awarded to Phi Delta Theta in Fall 2015.
 Phi Delta Theta’s original house on the Hill remained occupied by another student group.)

-Amazingly, Lambda became the first fraternity to successfully adapt to Lehigh’s sanctions.
+Lambda became the first fraternity to successfully adapt to Lehigh’s sanctions.
 The fraternity’s membership was so strong that they went on to recruit a large unofficial pledge class.
-The school tried to put a stop to it by sending letters home to freshman parents, but this proved futile.
+The school tried to put a stop to it by sending letters about “officially recognized groups” home to freshman parents, but this proved futile.
 Leaders of the fraternity then arranged to merge with a failing organization that had university housing.
-This was going well, until an incident occurred after which the school realized what was going on, resulting in some upperclassman members never assimilating into the new organization.

 Lehigh continues to maintain a list of “unrecognized groups.”